Continue the series of Abstract CCNA study guide book .

 Using the show controllers Command

-The show controllers command displays information about the physical interface itself.
+The show controllers command displays information about the

-It’ll also give you the type of serial cable plugged into a serial port.
-Usually, this will only be a DTE cable that plugs into a type of data service unit (DSU).
+serial port.
+Usually, this will only be a DTE cable that plugs into a type of

 Router#sh controllers serial 0/0